Ping-Hsuan-Yu/19bistro/README.md

 # 19bistro
-A website provides guests with food ordering, games, interactive functions, and simplifies the meal delivery process for our restaurant.
+A website that provides customers with ordering, games, chat room, cocktail recommendations, and simplifies the restaurant's delivery process

 ## Homepage